cqmba/rl-networkattack/README.md

 ```
 Currently, no further dependencies are necessary as long as all dependencies listed in the pom.xml can be fulfilled by maven.

-## Usage
+## Computation
 The following steps have to be executed sequentially:
- * run the class `run.Simulation` as main class (This will result in a file `states.ser` that contains all possible states of the simulation in a serialized form)
+ * run the class `run.Simulation` as main class (This will result in a file `mdp.ser` that contains the MDP of the simulation in a serialized form)

- * run the class `q_learning.MDPSerializer` as a main class (This will expect the file `states.ser` and compute the MDP, saving the result serialized in a file `mdp.ser`)
+    Estimated computation time: **45 minutes**
+    * measured on i7-8550U CPU @ 1.80GHz × 8 with 16GB RAM, 8GB available to JVM, SSD
+    * 35 minutes to compute the states (33049)
+    * 5 minutes generate Actions
+    * 1:30 minute generate transitions
+    * 5 minutes generate MDP (this step includes writing to storage)
  * run the class `q_learning.QLearnerNetwork` as a main class (This will expect the file `mdp.ser` and apply the Q-Learning.
 Most parameters can be changed for this step, yet the defaults can be applied.)

  The third step results in logging output to terminal containing the optimal policy which was learned.